calvincramer/eec-193-lab-3-resnet-bounding-box/PHASE2_INSTALL_TRAIN.md

 `pip3 install -r requirements.txt`

+From some reason if torch is not installed if you type `conda list` then install torch using:

+`conda install -c soumith pytorch`

+And torch vision using:

+`conda install -c pytorch torchvision`

 If you want to use the YOLO model with pretrained weights, follow these steps:
 ```
 apt-get install wget